thinkterry/hash-password-service/README.md

 _HTTP service that hashes passwords using SHA512 and Base64 encoding_

-To begin, start the server:
+To begin, start the server (requires Go 1.8):

 ```bash
 $ go run hash_password.go